BinghamtonRover/BurtOS-2/README.md

 ## Building
 All libraries and applications in BurtOS 2.0 are designed to allow cross-platform development.
 However, we primarily support Ubuntu-based operating systems for deployment.
 The rover computer apps may use libraries only present on Raspberry Pi OS, but we will provide options to build without those features for testing purposes.

-Clone this git repository to your computer

 BurtOS 2 uses CMake, which generates makefiles for many build systems, compilers, and IDEs.
 Be sure to use CMake 3.16 or newer.
 Check whether CMake is installed and meets the version requirement with this terminal command: `cmake --version`.

+To start, make sure you have a working C++ compiler.
+Then, clome this repository to your computer and follow the build instructions for your platform.

 ### C++ Compiler
 All of the software uses C++, so the first step is installing a C++ compiler.